Technical Guidelines for Global VLBI Observations

 For Global 3mm-VLBI observing proposals have to be submitted electronically using the NRAO proposal submission tool (PST).
 The submission deadline for GMVA observations in the spring is August 1st, and for observations in the fall is February 1st.

-Proposals will be reviewed by the NRAO and also by the participating European Observatories.
+Proposals will be reviewed by the NRAO and also by the participating European and East Asian Observatories.

 The latest Call for Proposals can be found here and on the NRAO web pages here.